After the age of 50 we lose 1% of our dermal collagen, elastins and hyaluronans per year. As a result we experience facial changes such as*:

 Dr. Vafa performs an individual facial analysis for each patient and determines the type and amount of filler needed for the most natural looking results.
 Dermal fillers and wrinkle fillers are priced per syringe and prices vary among different fillers.
 Dr. Vafa will discuss the type of dermal filler and the number of syringes needed for each individual procedure during a consultation with the patient.

 Please call (212) 219-1990 to schedule a free consultation with Dr. Ali Vafa at LaserTouch Aesthetics.

 Radiesse® dermal filler is made of calcium-based microspheres suspended in a water-based gel, and is injected into the skin through a simple and minimally invasive procedure.
 Radiesse dermal filler is the ideal choice for total facial contouring.
 It can restore a healthy, youthful appearance, enhance your existing features, help you defy age and gravity, and increase your confidence – all without invasive surgery or scarring.

 What areas of the face are treated with Radiesse?

 Typical Radiesse injections include*:

 It is also has been used for non-surgical nose reshaping, chin augmentation, and liquid face lift.
-Popular for its long-lasting results, Radiesse benefits should be evident for 12 – 24 months depending on area treated.
+Popular for the duration of results, Radiesse benefits should be evident for 12 – 24 months depending on area treated.*